ainumaisarah/webapp/README.md

 3. Log in (Guest) Page
 ![3](https://github.com/user-attachments/assets/0c483c95-5cc9-45bf-aafb-d710ffcc073a)

-After completing the sign-up process, customers will be redirected to the login page to book rooms.
+After completing the sign-up process, customers will be redirected to the login page.

 5. User Profile Page
 ![5](https://github.com/user-attachments/assets/0b00b3b5-f1ca-4047-9d26-0e6b8f7b5691)
 ![6](https://github.com/user-attachments/assets/966b8768-faec-4942-bd26-3f2605ab9a66)
 ![7](https://github.com/user-attachments/assets/b59cce20-4f3a-4759-a329-5719ea2462c2)

 Customers have the ability to update their profile information, including their photo, name, email, and password.
+Customers could view their booking history and have the option to cancel booking.
 Customers also have the option to delete their account if they wish to do so.

-When User wants to cancel booking
+When customer wants to cancel booking
 ![8](https://github.com/user-attachments/assets/9e35dc91-5b6a-4f77-b7b5-5c60cb9b193f)

 User profile after cancel booking